 9. Pass the Pigs: Roll the pigs to see what positions they land in to score points.
 This game is small enough to play on an airplane tray table and with only two dice (well, pigs), there isn’t much to lose.

 12. Imagine Ink Magic Ink Pictures: These little booklets come with a single clear marker that magically colors the included coloring pages.
-Mess-free and the booklets come in a wide variety of Disney and other cartoon character versions, including Disney princesses, Mickey Mouse Clubhouse, My Little Pony, Thomas & Friends, Frozen, and many others.
+Mess-free and the booklets come in a wide variety of Disney and other cartoon character versions, including Disney princesses, Mickey Mouse, My Little Pony, Thomas & Friends, Frozen, and many others.

 16. Crayola Triangular Crayons: So simple but so ingenious for travel.
 If you’ve ever been with a young kid trying to color on an airplane tray table, you quickly learn how annoying round crayons are – they roll right off!
-We are never without a set or two of roll-free triangular crayons during our family travels.
+We are never without a set or two of roll-free triangular crayons during our family’s travels.

 18. Melissa & Doug Tape Activity Book: Noticing a trend here?
 Melissa & Doug has a ton of tech-free creative entertainment products and this is another one that works well for travel.
 Tape is easy to tear to use in decorating creations.

 20. 2 x 2 Rubik’s Cube: A neat little twist on the classic cube puzzle that is a bit easier for younger kids just getting started.
+Extra small size makes it easy to throw in a backpack or purse.

 What tech-free products have you used successfully in cars and on planes with your kids?
 Share some of your favorites I may have missed in the comments.